Fare evasion: Penalty fare

+Forced prepayment for future trips

+Where possible, requiring a fare evader to prepay for future trips may serve as an educational penalty to prevent more violations.

 Civil and criminal penalties

 On some systems, fare evasion is considered a misdemeanor.
 In such cases, police officers and in some cases transit employees are authorized to issue tickets which usually carry a fine.
 Then, charged persons can be tried in court.
 Repeat violators and severe cases, such as ticket forgery, are punished more severely and sometimes involve incarceration.
 Wealthy offenders sometimes face stiffer penalties than poorer offenders.

-Evasion fines vary.
-On Metropolitan Atlanta Rapid Transit Authority (MARTA), evasion fines range from $85 to $235, whereas they "start at $50" on the San Francisco Municipal Railway.
-In Boston, prior to CharlieCard AFC implementation and conversion of booth clerks to roving agents, MBTA quietly asked Massachusetts State Legislature to make evasions a civil offense punishable by progressive fines ($15 first offense; $100 second; $250 third or subsequent).
-On the Newark Light Rail, which uses a proof-of-payment system, the fine was initially $75, but increased to $100 in 2008.

-In the US, the MBTA, CTA, and Port Authority Trans-Hudson (PATH) also use sophisticated camera equipment.
-The MBTA even apprehended vandals damaging AFC equipment while evading, and published the video footage.
+The MBTA apprehended vandals damaging AFC equipment while evading, and published the video footage.

-In December, 2018, the Council of the District of Columbia voted to decriminalize fare evasion.
+In December 2018, the Council of the District of Columbia voted to decriminalize fare evasion.
 Prior to decriminalization, over 90% of citations and summons for fare evasion were issued to African Americans.
-Fare evasion in Washington, D.C. is now a civil offense with a $50 fine, rather than a criminal offense with up to 10 days in jail and a $300 fine.
+Fare evasion in Washington, D.C., is now a civil offense with a $50 fine, rather than a criminal offense with up to 10 days in jail and a $300 fine.